nxadm/rakudo-pkg/README.md

 install_panda_as_user.sh
 install_zef_as_user.sh
 ```

+If you just want to create native packages (using my images), just go to the
+bin directory and execute the run_*.sh commands.
+No need to generate images.
+See below (Supplied scripts).

 ## Creating packages from nxadm docker images in de Docker Hub
 The docker run command need 4 environment values (-e) in order to create a package:
 - the moarvm version (e.g. 2016.08)